mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    sudo apt-get install libxmu-dev libxi-dev

-CGNS library sometimes complains about missing includes and libraries Most of the time this is either Tk/TCL or OpenGL.
+CGNS library sometimes complains about missing includes and libraries.
+Most of the time this is either Tk/TCL or OpenGL.
 This can be solved by installing the following packages.
 Note that the version of these libraries might be different on your machine :